rosariorussell/portfolio/content/_index.md

 - rss
 - json
 ---
-<p>Accountant experienced with financial reporting and tax strategy.
-Full stack developer using AWS cloud infrastructure.</p>
+<p>Senior accountant with expertise in financial reporting and tax strategy.
+Full stack developer using JavaScript and Python on AWS infrastructure.</p>